amolenk/dapr-hands-on/Assignment03/README.md

 - The TrafficControl service saves the state of a vehicle (VehicleState class) using the state management building block after vehicle entry.
 - The TrafficControl service reads, updates and saves the state of a vehicle using the state management building block after vehicle exit.

+For both these tasks you can use the dapr client for .NET.

 ## DIY instructions

 Open the [dapr documentation](https://github.com/dapr/docs) and start hacking away.
-Make sure you use the default Reddis state-store provided out of the box by dapr.
+Make sure you use the default Reddis state-store component provided out of the box by dapr.

 ## Step by step instructions